Thermal Insulation Coatings

 The thermal insulation coatings from SPI the manufacturers are world innovators based on specific ceramics and can range from 250 μm (microns – .25mm) to 30 mm thick that serve to insulate components from large and prolonged heat loads and can sustain an appreciable temperature difference between the load-bearing metals and the coating surface.

 There is a difference however between thin and thick thermal insulation coatings that have multiple ceramics.
 Unlike many competitors that develop acrylic coatings that rely on low conductivity fillers such as aerogel or silica based gels our coatings are ceramic based.
-Thin coatings block the heat and push it back to the source such as radiation heat from the sun.
+Thin coatings insulation the heat and push it back to the source such as radiation heat from the sun.
 Thick coatings are design to contain and hold as much heat as possible such as steam pipes and boilers.
 In doing so, these coatings can allow for higher operating temperatures while limiting the thermal exposure of structural components, extending part life by reducing corrosion and thermal fatigue.

 In conjunction with film heat management, thermal coatings permit working fluid temperatures higher.
 Due to increasing demand for more efficient pipes at higher temperatures with better durability/lifetime and thinner coatings to reduce operation costs there is significant motivation to develop new and advanced thermal coatings.
 The material requirements of thermal coatings are similar to those of heat shields, although in the latter application emissivity tends to be of greater importance.